-The Dog Lovers Show was developed to educate, entertain and inform Dog Lovers, not Dogs.
-It presents a unique opportunity to meet and connect with more than 1,000 beautiful Dogs and learn more about our wonderful canine companions and we have worked hard to ensure that this is under controlled conditions for the safety and welfare of Dogs and people.
+The Show presents a unique opportunity to meet and connect with more than 1,000 beautiful dogs and learn more about our wonderful canine companions and we have worked hard to ensure that this is under controlled conditions for the safety and welfare of dogs and people.

-And of course the issue of where to do their ‘business’ in an indoor venue, the smell/mess, how to clean it up and the queues and frustration this would all create.
-As a family-friendly event, the Show also welcomes a lot of kids and, as we all know, it’s impossible to predict let alone control the behaviour of all children (i.e. tail pulling and hug tackles!) so, allowing visitor Dogs would be just too dangerous.
+Added to this is, of course, the issue of where dogs would do their ‘business’ in an indoor venue; the smell/mess; how to clean it up; and the queues and frustration this would all create.
+As a family-friendly event, the Show also welcomes a lot of kids and, as we all know, it’s impossible to predict, let alone control, the behaviour of all children (i.e. tail pulling and hug tackles!) so allowing visitors’ dogs would be just too dangerous.

-Please also do not tie your Dogs up outside and never leave them locked in cars.
-Any visitors leaving an unattended Dog outside the venue or in cars around the precinct will be reported to authorities immediately.
-If visitors do arrive with their Pooch, the only option will be to return home, drop the Dog off and return to the Show.
+Please don’t tie-up your dogs outside the Show, and never leave them locked in cars.
+Any visitors leaving an unattended dog outside the venue, or in cars around the precinct, will be reported to authorities immediately.
+If visitors do arrive with their Pooch, the only option will be to return home, drop off the dog, then return to the Show.

 Thank you for your understanding!